Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Traditional AMSI/ETW bypasses patch the target function’s code in memory — for example, writing xor eax, eax; ret (return zero immediately) at the start of AmsiScanBuffer.
 This works but leaves modified .text section pages that integrity scanners (software that compares in-memory code against the on-disk original to detect tampering) can detect.

 ETW bypass (DR1): The same mechanism is applied to EtwEventWrite (the function that .NET and PowerShell use to emit telemetry events that EDR can consume).
-The VEH sets RAX = 0 and skips the function, suppressing all ETW events from the CLR.
+The VEH sets RAX = 0 and skips the function, suppressing the ETW events that flow through this single API.
+(The CLR has additional telemetry paths — for example, direct EtwWriteUMSecurityEvent calls and ETW manifest-based providers — that are not silenced by this hook alone; this bypass targets the most heavily monitored entry point, not every ETW path the runtime can use.)

-Both target functions are resolved via PEB walk and PE export table hash lookup — AmsiScanBuffer from amsi.dll (loaded via LdrLoadDll, itself resolved from the PEB), and EtwEventWrite from ntdll.
+Both target functions are resolved via PEB walk and PE export table hash lookup — AmsiScanBuffer from amsi.dll (loaded via LdrLoadDll — the lower-level NT API that the higher-level LoadLibrary ultimately calls; using LdrLoadDll directly avoids the kernel32!LoadLibraryW import that would appear in the IAT, itself resolved from the PEB), and EtwEventWrite from ntdll.
 The bypass setup happens after CLR Start(), not before — because amsi.dll is loaded during CLR initialization, and the breakpoint address cannot be resolved until the DLL is in memory.
 This is safe because Start() itself does not trigger AMSI scanning; scanning only occurs later during CreateDomain, assembly loading (Load_3), and script invocation (Invoke_3).
 By the time any scanning happens, the hardware breakpoints are already in place.

 After execution, all debug registers are cleared and the VEH is removed.
 No artifacts remain.